Ak-9647/learning_platfrom_aws/recomendation/Parser_README.md

 # Parser Implementation Issues & Recommendations

+## Context

+This analysis covers the document parsing system in `/src/parsers/` which handles PDF and PowerPoint file processing for the Interactive Taskmaster application.
+The parsers extract text content, images, and metadata from uploaded documents to enable search, analytics, and content management features.

 ## Current Parser Problems

 The existing parsers in `/src/parsers/` have several critical issues that need addressing: